 There’s no being bored in the car when you have a good set of road trip games at your disposal.
 Because while music sets the mood and a good book transports you to another world, road trip games are so much fun because all of your travel companions are involved and having a good time.

 Everyone enjoys a good laugh, whether it’s kids playing ‘who am I?’ with their parents, the whole family cracking their heads over a word game, or friends goofing around with absurd proposals of ‘would you rather’.
-We listed fun road games to play in the car or RV for all these types of travellers.
+We listed fun road games to play in the car or with your RV Rental for all these types of travellers.
 We have listed 13 different road trip games to pass time in the car and make your time on the road more amusing.

 5 best road trip games for kids